jmedsan/code-reference-copier/README.md

   - `Ctrl+Alt+K` (Linux/Windows) / `Cmd+Alt+K` (Mac) - Copy reference only
   - `Ctrl+Alt+T` (Linux/Windows) / `Cmd+Alt+T` (Mac) - Copy reference with text

+## Great for AI CLI Coders

+The auto-paste feature is particularly useful when working with AI coding assistants like **Claude**, **Kiro**, and **GitHub Copilot** in the terminal.
+Instead of manually copying references, select code in VS Code and press `Ctrl+Alt+K` to instantly paste it into your AI CLI tool.
+Configure your preferred terminal applications in settings to enable this streamlined workflow.

 ## Usage

 ### Basic Usage